plafeberhva/web-student-quest/docs/agreements.md

 - `node_modules/` - Dependencies
 - `.env` - Environment variables (use .env.example as template)

+### Authentication
+- GitHub personal access tokens are stored in `.env`
+- Never commit tokens to the repository
+- Token needs at least `repo` scope for full repository access

 ### Branching
 - Feature branches should be named `feature/[description]`
 - Each issue should have its own branch